nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The above diagram only shows the UserPrefs and StudentBook Storage in full.
 TaskBook Storage is done similarly to StudentBook Storage.
 The only difference is the name of the classes (`JsonTaskBookStorage` instead of `JsonStudentBookStorage`, `JsonAdaptedTask` instead of `JsonAdaptedStudent` etc.)

 <img src="images/LessonStorageClassDiagram.png" width="550" />

-The LessonBook Storage differs slightly from the StudentBook and TaskBook Storages.
+LessonBook Storage differs slightly from the StudentBook and TaskBook Storages.

 The `Storage` component,
 * can save student, task and lesson data as well as user preference data in json format, and read them back into corresponding objects.